jdharmadh/java-ds/README.md

 # Data Structures!

 Some Java implementations of fundamental data structures and algorithms.
 This repository serves as both a reference and a learning resource for concepts I'm interested in.

-### Objects
-- `Interval.java` - Implementation for interval representation and operations

 ### Graph
 - `DirectedGraph.java`
 - `UndirectedGraph.java`